waluwaz/spdWan/README.md

 ```sh
 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/jackyaz/spdMerlin/master/spdmerlin.sh" -o "/jffs/scripts/spdmerlin" && chmod 0755 /jffs/scripts/spdmerlin && /jffs/scripts/spdmerlin install
 ```
-Then, if you feel VERY lucky, replace spdmerlin.sh by the spdmerlin.sh from this branch.
+Then, if you feel VERY lucky, replace that spdmerlin.sh by the spdmerlin.sh from this branch.
+Obviously, you have now "sabotaged" your spdMerlin and replaced it with spdWan, which disguises itself in a spdMerlin file. spdWan is not designed to pruposefully harm your system.
+In practice, it has the potential to harm it though :-)  It was only "tested" by its author on his own environment...

 ## Usage